driftboss-unblocked-76/.github/profile/README.md

 Watch the Mini-Map – it hints at upcoming corners so you can prepare early.

 ## 🚀 Ready to Drift Like a Pro?
 Whether you’ve got five minutes or fifty, Drift Boss is the perfect way to sharpen reflexes and blow off steam.
-Just remember: whenever you hit a blocked network, drift bos unblock is your key to endless drifting glory.
+Just remember: whenever you hit a blocked network, drift boss unblock is your key to endless drifting glory.
 Share your top scores below and let’s see who truly drifts like a boss!